 Important Travel Information

 Once every year, in the months of June-July the famous Rath Yatra or car festival is held at Puri.
 It celebrates Lord Jagannath's legendary return to his kingdom on earth.
-The beach festival is celebrated in the later part of March or early April, and showcases the best of Orissa's folk and classical dance forms, music and handicrafts.
+The beach festival is celebrated in the later part of March or early April, and showcases the best of Odisha's folk and classical dance forms, music and handicrafts.
 Nava Kalebara is a local festival of an immensely significant religious ritual, when the three temple deities Lord Jagannath, Balabhadra and Subhadra change their external forms.
 New idols are carved out of specially sanctified sandalwood trees, following certain regulations.

 Caper Travel India offers wide range of East India Tour Packages.
 For more details fill up the query form provided at top right of this page.

 We strive to make the world accessible for each and every one!

 Hassle free journeys with the expertise of our in-house Tour Managers.